jeanmlv/example4/README.md

 def display_value(value: Any) -> str:
-    """Convert a value to a stable text representation for reports.""" if is_missing(value):
+    """Convert a value to a stable text representation.""" if is_missing(value):
         return ""